Business Activity Monitoring (BAM) with Complex Business Event Processing (BEP/CEP)

 THEN SET patient.diagnosis AS 'has cancer gene' END;

-For more, please read RME-RETE Rule Specification Language.
+For more, please read RME-EP Rule Specification Language.

 Event Handling